G4BE-334/gamestat/README.md

+# Project GameStat
-# This is a React Native mobile application inspired on the RocketSeat online coruse Next Level Week Together: React Native.
+## This is a React Native mobile application inspired on the RocketSeat online coruse Next Level Week Together: React Native.

 This is a scheduling and connect gameplay application, where the user can create squads with friends on discord and schedule games to play together.
 There will be a full support to Discord authentication and integration.